Schedule of English courses can be found at Browse Courses

 The terms "myth" and "archetype" account for diverse cultural practices and a range of theoretical understandings studies in such disciplines as anthropology, philosophy, psychology, sociology, linguistics, folklore and literary theory.
 To understand how myths and archetypes function as representational systems within cultural and literary narratives -- ancient or modern-- we will draw from different theoretical frameworks as we construct ways of reading through a given set of national myths (e.g., Old Norse, Greek and Roman, Babylonian), or mythic systems or subjects (e.g., creation, the hero, the divine child).

 This course considers ways in which critical theories are embodied in reading and writing practices.
 Students read, discuss and write about texts in critical theory and engage in specific critical/theoretical practices.

 ENG 174: THEORIES OF LANGUAGE AND DISCOURSE, 3 credit hrs.

 The course is designed to familiarize students with the different ways theorists have studied and defined language and discourse.
-Theories constructed by philosophers, psychologists, linguists and social theorists are examined, and students become involved in critical analysis of the epistemological assumptions of these theories.
+Theories constructed by philosophers, psychologists, linguists, and social theorists are examined, and students become involved in critical analysis of the epistemological assumptions of these theories.
 May be used as part of Women's and Gender Studies Concentration.
-Prereqs: sophomore standing at time of registration.

 ENG 178: TOPICS IN MULTICULTURAL LITERATURE, 3 credit hrs.